nulab/scala-oauth2-provider/README.md

 ## Setup

-If you'd like to use this with Playframework, add "play2-oauth2-provider" to library dependencies of your project.
+If you'd like to use this with Play Framework, add "play2-oauth2-provider" to library dependencies of your project.

-### For Playframework 2.4
+### For Play Framework 2.4

 ```scala
 libraryDependencies ++= Seq(